AyGupta18/race-monorepo/packages/docs/developer-resources/contractkit/contracts-wrappers-registry.md

 ## Interacting with Other Celo Contracts

-Apart from GoldToken and StableToken, there are many core contracts.
+Apart from RaceToken and StableToken, there are many core contracts.

 For the moment, we have contract wrappers for: